Jusas/AzureFunctionsV2.HttpExtensions/README.md

 It's worth noticing that the Function Filters are a somewhat new feature and have been marked as obsolete - _however they're not obsolete, they have only been marked obsolete due to the team not having fully finished the features to consider them complete._ (see https://github.com/Azure/azure-webjobs-sdk/issues/1284)

-# Known issues
+Also it's worth saying that the Azure Functions Exception Filter has no control over the return value of the Function and therefore a different approach has been taken in this library to tackle this issue.

-Currently it seems that the emulator and the Azure runtime behave a bit differently, causing the response codes coming from the Exception Filter to not work in Azure.
-This is being investigated.
+Read more about it in the [wiki](https://github.com/Jusas/AzureFunctionsV2.HttpExtensions/wiki/Exceptions).